deankoch/UYRW_data/markdown/demo_baseflow.md

     ## 4 rchrg    mm  prt    aquifer_yr.txt  year
     ## 5 rchrg    mm  prt  basin_aqu_aa.txt  year
     ## 6 rchrg    mm  prt basin_aqu_day.txt   day
+    ## 7 rchrg    mm  prt basin_aqu_mon.txt month
+    ## 8 rchrg    mm  prt  basin_aqu_yr.txt  year

 ## Comparing the simulated and observed data

-Printing simulation data to plaintext output files can slow down SWAT+.
-To speed things up it is better to request specific outputs and omit printing the others.
+Printing simulation data to plaintext output files is a bottleneck for SWAT+.
+To speed things up it is better to request only the outputs you need, and omit printing the others.
 These settings are found in ‘print.prt’ (for the normal outputs) and ‘object.prt’ (object hydrograph outputs).
 Outputs that are currently toggled on are indicated by the ‘activated’ field in the dataframe returned by `rswat_output`

 ``` r
 # display the output files that are currently activated in SWAT+